Skip to content

 Generate and update .gitignore:

-ai-rulez generate --profile full --update-gitignore
+ai-rulez generate --profile full --gitignore

 Generate recursively in monorepo: